Sindicato Argentino del Hip Hop

 Sindicato Argentino del Hip Hop is a hip hop group formed in Argentina.
-It currently consists of three members: Smoler, DJ Fabry and Huexo, and two producers, but it has had different numbers of members over time.
+It consists of three members: Smoler, DJ Fabry and Huexo, and two producers, but it has had different numbers of members over time.
 The group's style mainly consists of hip hop and funk.
 The group received a Latin Grammy award in 2001 for best hip hop/rap album.

 History

 Sindicato Argentino del Hip Hop, which means Argentine Hip Hop Union, started as a group in 1994.
 In 1996, when Buenos Aires underground hip-hop scene emerged with the first CD compilation of local artists, Sindicato was heading the scene.
 It was then a full live band with up to ten musicians and two MCs: Smoler (then spelled Smaller) and Derek.
 They recorded two songs for that CD compilation called Nación Hip Hop, produced by Zeta Bosio of Soda Stereo.
 One of them, "Del Barrio" (Spanish for "from the hood"), was the only single released from the album and had a video on Latin MTV during 1997.

 In 1998, the band added to new MCs: Huexo (Smoler's brother) and Frost (who used to go by the name D-Frost and before that MC Villa).
 They later dropped the live instrumentation and Fabri, who used to be the drummer, became the DJ.
 During 1999, they disappeared from the local scene, focusing on recording and developing their production skills.
 They released an underground cassette distributed locally only in small quantities.
 It was during this time that they were featured in the hip-hop documentary El Juego by Juan Data and Ariel Winograd.

 After being seen in that documentary by a record producer, they signed a contract with Universal Records, becoming the first Argentine rap group to be signed to a major label.
 However, a lot of people in the local scene saw it as a betrayal of their underground roots, since they had to change their sound and make it more radio-friendly to be able to sign that contract.